LumKitty/VNyan-MixItUp.old/README.md

 Text 3 - Callback trigger name (returns HTTP result on Value1, e.g. 200 OK)

 ```_lum_miu_getcommands``` - Get the full list of commands MixItUp has available, including your custom ones
-Text 1 - Delimeter to use (defaults to comma if not specified) use a different delimeter such as || if you have command names with pipes in them.
+Text 1 - Delimeter to use (defaults to comma if not specified) use a different delimeter such as || if you have command names with commas in them.
 You are not limited to one character.
 Text 3 - Callback trigger name (returns full list of commands on text1, e.g. Shoutout,Add Quote,Custom Command)

 This trigger also forces the plugin to refresh & cache the full list of commands from MIU.
 The main miu_command trigger will also do this if you request a command that isn't in the list (Note: The list is blank on startup).
 If you have a lot of commands you may wish to call this trigger on startup.